-Blanchard said "My purpose...is not to argue for more public debt, especially in the current political environment.
+Blanchard said "My purpose...is not to argue for more public debt...
 It is to have a richer discussion of the costs of debt...than is currently the case."
-By that standard, it is already well on its way to being one of the most influential AEA Presidential addresses since Milton Friedman's in December 1967 (Hall and Sargent 2017).
+By that standard, it is already well on its way to being one of the most influential AEA Presidential addresses since Milton Friedman's in December 1967 (Hall and Sargent (2017)).
 It is widely cited in the polity and media as a justification for substantial debt increases to finance more spending.
-But for serious economists, he has done us the favor of raising vital analytical and empirical issues; he certainly got me thinking anew, and more deeply, about my understanding of the issues and policy positions.
+But for serious economists, he has done us the favor of raising vital analytical and empirical issues.
 For that he should be lauded.

-I discussed what I believe are the substantive weaknesses of Blanchard's argument, including different readings of the data relating the growth rate to the marginal product of capital and the Treasury safe rate; strong assumptions and unrealistic parameter values driving the results; and a political economy of deficits and debt likely to lead to dangerous excess.
-I discussed the effects on consumption and public and private investment and concluded the economy is dynamically efficient, not inefficient with too much capital.
-And I come to a quite different conclusion than the impression he left that large increases in debt are likely much less costly and harmful than commonly supposed.
-Acknowledging many uncertainties about the necessary size and timing, I still conclude that large increases in the debt ratio pose many serious risks: much lower future incomes; in the extreme, eventually inflation; and serious intergenerational inequity, among them.
+But there are serious substantive issues with Blanchard's argument that limit its applicability, including failing to account for the effect of increasing debt on interest rates and growth and the pre-existing spending, taxes, primary deficit, debt and their projected evolution; disputable readings of the data; strong assumptions and parameter values driving the results; and a political economy of deficits and debt likely to lead to far worse outcomes than the impression he imparts that large increases in debt are likely much less costly and harmful than commonly supposed.
+Acknowledging many uncertainties about the necessary size and timing, the evidence still suggests that large increases in the debt ratio pose many major risks: much higher taxes and lower future incomes; in the extreme, eventually inflation or other financial problems; and serious intergenerational inequity, among them.